percona/percona-server/doc/source/development.rst

 Jenkins
 =======

-`Jenkins <http://www.jenkins-ci.org>`_ is a continuous integration system that we use to help ensure the continued quality of the software we produce.
-It helps us achieve the aims of:
-* no failed tests in trunk on any platform
-* aid developers in ensuring merge requests build and test on all platforms
-* no known performance regressions (without a damn good explanation)

 Our Jenkins instance uses a mixture of VMs on physical hosts that Percona runs and Virtual Machines in Amazon EC2 that are launched on